ralphascott/UKGE24_wpc_census_summaries/README.md

 This repo contains constituency-level Census summaries for all of the 632 new 2024 Westminster Parliamentary Constituencies in Great Britain, as well as the data and replication code used to produce them.

+The following file in the root directory is the key output you're probably looking for: 2024-UK-General-Election-Census-Constituency-Summaries-File-v1.1.csv

+Everything else (data and scripts) are the working files so you can adapt for your own purposes in future should you wish to, eg by adding new Census measures.

 Measures are derived from available Census tables based on those used previously in the 2019 BES constituency results file (with some hopefully helpful additions for Scotland and Wales): https://www.doi.org/10.48420/20278599

 For England and Wales, these are drawn from the Nomis API where possible, and where not, from the ONS custom dataset tool: https://www.ons.gov.uk/datasets/create